 My biggest challenge with this camera, however, was focusing.
 I usually plain forgot to adjust focus for my subject, despite the in-viewfinder focus display.
 I guess I just want my point-and-shoot cameras not to make me think too much.
 In this photo, notice how soft “Stout’s” is, but how sharp “Oldest” is at the bottom of the image.
 But my lab (props to Old School Photo Lab!) sent me a few gratis prints, including one of this image.
 The prints show a tiny bit of softness, but it’s not terrible.
 The prints were fine, really.
 There I go, expecting too much of this format again.

 I had fun shooting the Autopak 470.
-And I loved the color the Lomography Tiger film gave me; I’d shoot it again (and hope for no more speckling).
-But next time, I’d just leave this camera at its 11.5-foot focus setting and avoid close shots.
+And I loved the color the Lomography Tiger film gave me.
+But next time, I’d just leave this camera at its 11.5-foot focus setting and avoid close shots so I never whiff focusing again.
 That’s what 110 cameras were made for anyway.